Usually, pain is considered chronic if it does one of the following:

 When opioids are prescribed for chronic pain, doctors explain the nature of the person's disorder (if known) and the risks and benefits of other possible treatments, including nonopioid drugs and no treatment.
 Doctors ask the person about their goals and expectations.
 They usually give the person written information that describes the risks of taking opioids.
-After the person discusses this information with the doctor and understand it, the person is asked to sign an informed consent Informed Consent Before performing any invasive test or providing medical treatment, doctors must obtain permission from a competent patient in a manner that is informed and voluntary.
-The process is known as... read more document.
+After the person discusses this information with the doctor and understand it, the person is asked to sign an informed consent Informed Consent People have the right to information about potential harms, benefits, and alternative treatments when making decisions about medical care, and they have the freedom to accept or refuse care... read more document.

 When doctors prescribe an opioid for chronic pain, they explain the risks and side effects of opioids.
 People are advised

 Not to drink alcohol or take antianxiety drugs or sleep aids when taking the opioid